gwolfis/f5-atc-workshop/docs/module_1/task1_1.rst

 Step 4: Ignore any authentication pop-up by pressing **Cancel**.

-Step 5: At the desktop, select ‘Activities’ in the upper left corner and select
+Step 5: At the desktop, select **‘Activities’** in the upper left corner and select

 .. image:: ../png/module1/task1_1_p3.png
     :align: center

 from the menu on the left.
 This will start Visual Studio Code.

-Step 6: When no Terminal is shown, go to ‘Terminal’ and select ‘new Terminal’.
+Step 6: When no Terminal is shown, go to ‘Terminal’ and select **‘new Terminal’**.

 .. image:: ../png/module1/task1_1_p4.png
     :align: center